 While many alumni have pursued graduate study in fields such as French, international affairs, international business, international development, education administration, politics and teaching

 english to speakers of other languages, others have chosen to go directly into the work environment.

 Featured Graduate Profile:

-The Department of Modern Foreign Languages offers the B.A. degree in French and Francophone Studies.
+The Department of World Languages, Literatures, and Cultures offers the B.A. in French and Francophone Studies.
 To graduate from High Point University with this degree, students must complete the following: